 For physicians offering Chronic Care Management (CCM) and other Medicare-funded programs, this week saw the announcement of several changes that could influence how patient-centered care is provided and reimbursed in the future.

-For any primary-care physician looking to understand the potential practice impact, here are a few quick hits on how these updates could affect all those in the care continuum.
+For any primary-care physician looking to understand the potential practice impact, here are a few quick hints on how these updates could affect all those in the care continuum.

 Responding to complaints that offering CCM may be too burdensome on understaffed practices, the CMS is now dropping a condition that participating providers must have 24/7 access to their patients’ EHRs.